 Darilyn Moyer, MD, FACP, FRCP, FIDSA

-Dr. Moyer’s research and scholarly activity interests and presentations have been in the areas of medical education, high value care, patient safety, professionalism and digital media, and HIV/infectious diseases.
+Dr. Moyer’s research and scholarly activity interests and presentations have been in the areas of diversity, equity and inclusion in healthcare, medical education, high value care, patient safety, professionalism and digital media, and HIV/infectious diseases.

 She received her Bachelor of Arts degree in the Biological Basis of Behavior, Biology and Psychology from the University of Pennsylvania and attended medical school at Temple University School of Medicine.
 She completed her internal medicine residency at Temple University Hospital and served as a Chief Resident/Clinical Instructor of Medicine.
 She went on to complete an Infectious Diseases Fellowship at Harbor-UCLA Medical Center in Torrance, CA. She currently practices part time at Temple University Internal Medicine Associates.